Take Action!

 act

-Fired Up Friday - Join us for this members-only gathering to come together and share your concerns and questions about the issues of our day, and learn how you can take constructive, nonpartisan action within your local League or personally.
+Fired Up Friday! - Members-only gathering to share your concerns and questions about the issues of our day, and learn how you can take constructive, nonpartisan action with LWV and personally.

 Action Alerts - Take action in only 60 seconds!
 Sign onto LWV and LWVMN Action Alerts.
 More voices = More impact!